ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 1.0.9	Following changes has been done:
 	- Minor changes

+1.0.10	Following changes has been done:
+	- Documentation of delta export use cases

 2.0	Following changes has been done:
 	- added services for creating/adding education groups
 	- moved programcode, programprofile, programvariant